clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 <br>
 </div>
-The model runs at an average of 51 FPS on a Jetson AGX Xavier meaning that, it can be configured to handle approximately 10 streams running at 5 FPS.
+The model runs at an average of 51 FPS on a Jetson AGX Xavier, hence one xavier could be configured to handle approximately 10 streams running in parallel at 5 FPS.

 ### Improving Perfomance